 Now, let's delve into the different categories represented by the numbers in the RIC system and discuss the benefits and drawbacks associated with each type of conventional plastic.

 Conventional Plastics, from 1 to 7:

 1. Polyethylene Terephthalate (PET or PETE):

 Also known as polyester, PET is the most widely used plastic resin worldwide.
 It's commonly found in the convenience industry and is considered safe for single-use food and beverage contact by the FDA.
 However, PET is not ideal for multiple uses, long-term food storage, or high-temperature contents due to its susceptibility to oxidation.

 2. High-Density Polyethylene (HDPE):

 HDPE has a decent strength-to-density ratio, making it durable and suitable for freezing and heating.
 It can be recycled efficiently up to 10 times and is used in various applications such as industrial and food service industries, children's toys, floor tiles, and artificial lawns.
-On the downside, HDPE is susceptible to oxidation and stress cracking, not to mention flammable!
+On the downside, HDPE is susceptible to oxidation and stress cracking.